nogeese-org/mirror/README.md

 And in the same directory click + > Upload files and drag and drop the .pkg.tar/.pkg.tar.zst and all the .db and .files, then click "Commit changes".

-Go to the home page of the fork and click "Contribute" follow instrustion on the screen, and wait... your package should be approved.
+Go to the home page of the fork and click "Contribute" follow instrustion on the screen, and wait...

 ## What are the architectures and what are they based on?